Merit Badge Center, Philippines

 In the Beginning...
 Beta Version

-I left the Philippines to start a new life in the United States of America on November 18, 2000.
-That was an eventful Saturday.
+On November 18, 2000, I left the Philippines to start a new life in California.
+It was an eventful Saturday.

 On November 21, 2000, the Merit Badge site on the Grace Christian High School Scout Center site was removed and the Philippine Merit Badge Center was launched.
-The new site was envisioned to provide a useful service to the general Scouting public in the Philippines and a website to rival that of Michael Kauffmann's Merit Badge Research Center (MBRC), but at the same time using his website as a guide.
+The new site was envisioned to provide a useful tool to all Scouts in the Philippines using Michael Kauffmann's Merit Badge Research Center (MBRC) as a guide.

-Version 1 was very short-lived and had no more than 50 resource links altogether.
-Eventually, in April 2001 I started the work on the new version to be developed from the ground up.
+Version One was short-lived, had not more than 50 Resource Links, and certified nightmare.
+In April 2001 work on the new version started from the ground up.

-This version was entered to compete in the 4th Philippine Web Awards and went as far as to be one of the ten semi-finalist for the Education and Resource Category.
-This version also introduced the "Ask a Consultant" feature that did not receive much acceptance.
+Version Two saw itself compete in the 4th Philippine Web Awards and named one of the 10 semi-finalist for the Education and Resource Category.
+This version also introduced the not so popular "Ask a Consultant" that allows Scouts to get in touch with pre-selected Merit Badge Cousnelors online.

 Version Two and a Half: The Face Lift Version

-The face lift took place on December 5, 2001 following the conclusion of the 4th Philippine Web Awards.
-A slight modification of the logo was done, but it was not as appealing and we also received numerous comments from users of what we already know.
+As the title suggests, this was a mid-way version that involved an image change.
+The website continues to work on the same JavaScript delivery system.
+The "face lift" took place on December 5, 2001 following the conclusion of the 4th Philippine Web Awards.
+The logo was modified, but it was not as appealing as the original.
+We received several comments from users about the logo as well.

-At this point, the four separate JavaScripts that was intended to be a remedy to the heavy JavaScript have each grown back to the size of the original JavaScript that they came out from.
-A lasting solution to the problem rather than just a remedy is required at this time.
-After looking into several free web hosting sites out there, a migration into Tripod was decided because it offered CGI and Perl that will shift the burden of processing to the server side.
-Plans for developing a CGI delivery engine was well on its way.
+At this point the four separate JavaScript file that was intended to relieve the download congestion have each grown back to the size of the original file they replaced.
+The initial thought was to split the JavaScript further, but that would mean more files to maintain.
+A lasting solution to the issue was necessary at this junction.
+After looking into several free hosting solution a migration from Geocities webhosting to Tripod webhosting was decided.
+Tripod offered CGI and Perl scripting that can shift the burden of processing to the server-side.
+Plans for developing a CGI-based delivery engine was well on its way.

 Version Three: Welcome CGI and PHP

-On February 16, 2002, the new CGI delivery engine was deployed into Tripod.
-The web site design and layout of the face lift version was retained and much of the links and pages had to be modified to use the CGI pages instead of the JavaScript engine.
-The CGI worked seemlessly and no one knew the difference, except for the instant downloads.
+On February 16, 2002, the new CGI system was deployed on Tripod.
+The facelift design of Version Two was retained and much of the Resource Links and pages had to be modified to use CGI instead of JavaScript.
+The CGI worked seemlessly.

 Version Four: A Change for the Better